sarahmardjuki/rock-paper-scissors-exercise/README.md

 Rock, Paper, Scissors is a classic game, and this Python script will allow you to play against a computer.
 Best of luck!

+### Acknowledgements
+Based on in class materials from Professor Rossetti.

 ## Prerequisites

 + Anaconda 3.7+